CatMeowByte/CAT-32_upy_font_converter/README.markdown

 + **w**: Represents the width of the letter in pixels.
 + **h**: Represents the height of the letter in pixels.
 + **char**: A dictionary containing the raw bit representation of each letter.
-The dictionary keys are the number ordinals of the respective letters (e.g., `65` for "A"), and the values are pixels as raw bit patterns (e.g., `0b00001110101011101010`).
+The dictionary keys are the number ordinals of the respective letters (e.g., `65` for "A"), and the values are pixels as raw bit patterns (e.g., `0b00001110101011101010`) in little-endian ordering.

 Please note that this converter supports only monospaced fonts.
 Special characters like space are not included, as their behavior is typically handled by the writer module.